Storytelling using multimedia to tell the story

 I have the couple enjoying themselves in this photo, but it isn’t a scene-setting type of photo.
 Yes, it captures the mood of a party, but I am missing the feeling that the earlier photos give the audience.

-Here is a more cliche scene-setting photo.
+Here is a more cliché scene-setting photo.
 It establishes the location.
 It does so from a low angle.

 When I think of The Citadel, I think of the pageantry of the parades.
 I got low with a wide-angle lens to show the beginning of the Friday afternoon parade.

-Another time I went across the parade field and captured a more compressed photo with a longer telephoto lens.
+Another time, I went across the parade field and captured a more compressed photo with a longer telephoto lens.

 Tossing the hats at graduation is another excellent scene for a story on The Citadel.

 Class of 1967, Pat Conroy immortalized the sentence “I wear the ring” in his novel The Lords of Discipline, published in 1980.
-So which of these photos would work for the beginning of the book The Lords of Discipline?
+So, which of these photos would work for the beginning of the book, The Lords of Discipline?

 I think any of the three can work, and that is the point.
-Your establishing shot could be a closeup photo like the one of the ring and start your story just like Pat Conroy.
+Your establishing shot could be a close-up photo like the one of the ring, and start your story just like Pat Conroy.

 Take the time to think about the story and how you can best establish the scene for the audience.